aywengo/kafka-schema-reg-migrator/README.md

 ## Testing

 The project includes a complete test environment that runs two independent Schema Registries using Docker.
-The test suite verifies both normal migration and import mode functionality.
+For detailed information about running tests, see [Running Tests](docs/running-tests.md).

 ### Test Environment